This post is long overdue.

 I observe them.
 One is wearing an Under Armour shirt and Under Armour shoes, with jeans two sizes too big.
 The other is sporting Cargo shorts and donning a teeshirt with some metal band on it.

-I almost damn near went back in my room and wrote this post right then.
+I almost damn near went back in my room, slammed my door and wrote this post right then.

 But, better late than never.

-With that in mind, here's how you should dress to impress in South America:
+With that in mind, here's how you should dress to impress in Latin America:

 1: Avoid Graphic Tees and Cargo Shorts